Vancouver is usually vibrant in the summer with its tourist attractions, beaches, parks, outdoor entertainment and festivals.

 - White Rock and Steveston Village: popular seaside resort towns.

-- On a Whale Watching Boat: spending the day on any of a number of whale watching vessels, or going for a Hop on City Tour with a company like Pacific Ferries, can be a memorable experience.
+- Whale Watching: spending the day on any of a number of whale watching vessels.

 Vancouver’s Top Summertime Attractions